tq-systems/meta-tq/meta-tq/doc/README.TQMa91xx.md

 ## Known Issues

+* NFS boot: The interface to be used for NFS boot (`netdev`) has inverted order, compared to u-boot and Linux.
+Device renaming in Linux happens after mounting rootfs.
+* U-Boot:
-* Not all USB sticks are detected properly in U-Boot
+  * Not all USB sticks are detected properly.
   * Using `usb reset` in U-Boot will give a warning from Type-C port controller.
     The USB controller is configured as device only via device tree to support serial download use case.
-* NFS boot: The interface to be used for NFS boot (`netdev`) has inverted order, compared to u-boot and Linux.
-Device renaming in Linux happens after mounting rootfs.
-* U-Boot: boot from USB using `uuu` config displays misleading pinctrl / iomux warning.
+  * boot from USB using `uuu` config displays misleading pinctrl / iomux warning.
-  The UDC gadget driver warns not only for faild pinmux but also when no pinmux group is assigned in device tree.
+    The UDC gadget driver warns not only for failed pinmux but also when no pinmux group is assigned in device tree.
+  * watchdog will reset the system after using `wdt start [timeout]`.
-* Watchdog is not enabled by default
+    Watchdog is enabled but not configured for automatic servicing.
+    If needed, `CONFIG_WATCHDOG` can be activated in defconfig.

 ## Build Artifacts